itzelgil/dragdropshop/README.txt

 Hello!

-In this assignment, I created a digital style shop with the function "Drag and Drop"
+In this assignment from the bootcamp I'm studying in, I created a digital style shop with the function "Drag and Drop"

 Here you have the steps to start using it: